pachterlab/HSHMP_2022/sim_starsolo/README.md

 <pre>read_num=0
 cat "$out_file"|head -$((4*(0+1)))|tail -4 > temp.fq
 $kallisto quant -i "$index_name" -o temp_inspect/ --single -l 1 -s 1 --single-overhang temp.fq && cat temp_inspect/abundance.tsv|grep -v 0$</pre>

+* You can get the read sequence via `cat temp.fq` and blat it
+* You can grep the transcripts, e.g. `cat "$t2g_file"|grep ENST00000540040` to find the gene name and location.
+* You can get the transcript sequence via `grep -A1 ENST00000540040 "$cdna_file"` for blast alignment